 This yearlong course is designed to help second year physical education teacher preparation students further their pedagogical content knowledge and to introduce principles of curriculum development for grades pre-K through 12.
-Students apply and practice developmentally appropriate activities in school-based laboratory settings.
+Students apply and practice developmentally appropriate activities in schoolbased laboratory settings.
+Legal liability issues are emphasized in both lecture and lab.
 The course is open only to movement studies majors in the Physical Education Teacher Preparation program.
 Prerequisites: PHED 102, MOSK 140, MOST 105.